Thinking about getting married? In Ontario, you must have a marriage licence to legally start your new life together.

 There are no limitations on citizenship or residency when applying for a marriage licence in Ontario.

 The Town of Kapuskasing performs the solemnization of marriage with the authority of a marriage licence.
-For the performance of a civil marriage solemnization service and/or the rental of a Civic Centre room, please refer to the Fees, Charges and Rental Rates page.
+For the performance of a civil marriage solemnization service and/or the rental of a Civic Centre room, please click here.

 Scheduling of civil marriage solemnization services shall be undertaken by means of completing the Request for Solemnization of Marriage Services form which is available at the Civic Centre Administration Office.
 Upon completion of the request, the applicants shall arrange for a meeting with the Municipal Clerk to review the details pertaining to the marriage solemnization service.